rems-project/read-dwarf/README.md

 # read-dwarf

-read-dwarf is a tool for exploring, symbolically executing and validating ELF binaries generated from C, using DWARF debugging information.
-It will be used to perform translation validation between O0 and O2 binaries.
-It is written in OCaml and relies on many other tools.
-Its current set of features allows a user to explore binaries with the source code inlined, and for simple cases, symbolically evaluate a function, check two versions of the same function (compiled at O0 and O2 optimisation levels) evaluate to the same machine state (given a simulation relation) and compute branch tables for indirect jumps.
-We intend to build upon this foundation of features to handle all more functions, by incorporating information from higher-levels, inferring types and pointer-provenance, inferring simulation relations automatically, and supporting concurrency models for Arm v8.
+read-dwarf is a tool for exploring, symbolically executing, and validating ELF binaries generated from C, using DWARF debugging information.
+It is work in progress, not at present ready for external use.

 ## Dependencies